Jeff-Russ/jeffpack-for-wordpress/README.md

 # Parchment WordPress Theme

-Parchment is a child theme of Twenty Sixteen emphasizing natural looking paper-like textures.
-It is still a work in progress.
+Parchment Paper is a child theme of Twenty Sixteen that uses captures the feel of naturally aged paper.
+Textures and shadows are everywhere but are so subtle they are nearly subliminal.